MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyCrossTenantAccessPolicy.md

       - `[Mode <String>]`: crossTenantAccessPolicyTargetConfigurationAccessType
       - `[Rule <String>]`:

-PARTNERS <IMicrosoftGraphCrossTenantAccessPolicyConfigurationPartner1\[]>: Defines partner-specific configurations for external Azure Active Directory organizations.
+`PARTNERS <IMicrosoftGraphCrossTenantAccessPolicyConfigurationPartner[]>`: Defines partner-specific configurations for external Azure Active Directory organizations.
   - `[AutomaticUserConsentSettings <IMicrosoftGraphInboundOutboundPolicyConfiguration>]`: inboundOutboundPolicyConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[InboundAllowed <Boolean?>]`: Defines whether external users coming inbound are allowed.